Paraguay expedition: The rejection of Hopkins

 A different source found that Hopkins boasted that he "forcibly entered the audience chamber of President López, in his riding dress, whip in hand, despite the remonstrance of the guard".

-Hopkins made it worse.
-According to one source, though López had ordered the soldier to receive 300 lashes for exceeding his authority, Hopkins demanded that Paraguay apologise in its official newspaper.
-Another source — a resident Spanish journalist — wrote that Hopkins had demanded that the soldier be shot, but he was only sentenced to a spell in jail.
+It was said that López ordered the soldier to receive 300 lashes for exceeding his authority, but Hopkins demanded that Paraguay apologise in its official newspaper El Semanario.
+The newspaper responded by printing Hopkins' version of the incident in full, according to which the soldier had attacked without any provocation whatsoever: all part of an ongoing, state-inspired campaign of insults against himself and the employees of the Rhode Island company.
+The newspaper dismissed Hopkins' version as unbelievable.
+The sentence on the soldier — he had to run the gauntlet of 300 blows — was indeed recorded, but with the detail that it was Hopkins' brother who had provoked him.
+A later issue denounced Hopkins as an ill-mannered boor, a harsh and oppressive employer; a troublemaker, a fanfarrón (presumptuous braggart), immoral person and drunkard.
+According to a resident Spanish journalist, Hopkins had demanded that the soldier be shot, but he was only restricted to barracks for a spell.

 Hopkins possessed certain documents which he was supposed to deliver up before leaving the country.
 He refused, and in defiance of López was conveyed out of Paraguay aboard a visiting American vessel USS Water Witch.
 An infuriated López banned all foreign warships from entering Paraguayan waters.
 This incident, and the role of Water Witch in further exacerbating American-Paraguayan relations, will be described later.